university-of-newcastle-research/pmwg/FAQ.md

 The internal function `accept_rate` will return an array of mean acceptance rates, where the acceptance rate is the number of new, unique, particles accepted by the sampler

 The default is to calculate this mean over the last 200 samples (or as many samples as exist if fewer than 200).
-The following two calls show how to do this for a custom windo, or for all samples.
+The following two calls show how to do this for a custom window, or for all samples.

 ```r
 	# For a sampled object called sampler